Step-By-Step Guide For Researchers

 14. For planning purposes, review the information below regarding IRB approximate timelines.

-- Expedited: Two faculty reviewers are assigned.
+• Expedited: Two IRB faculty reviewers are assigned.
 Researchers should plan between 14-21 days for approval.

-- Full Board Review: These studies are reviewed by all voting IRB members, approximately 15 faculty.
-The full board only meets once a month during the school year and not at all during the summer.
-Researchers might have to wait up to (4) weeks to receive feedback.
+• Full Board Review: These studies are reviewed by all voting IRB members, approximately 15 faculty.
+The Full Board only meets once a month during the school year and not at all during the summer.
+Researchers might have to wait 4-6 weeks to receive feedback.
 Check the Full Board Meeting Dates here.
 Researchers with Full Board proposals must submit AT LEAST fourteen (14) days in advance of a regularly scheduled meeting.
 In most cases, the researcher will receive IRB feedback shortly after the IRB meeting.

 Contact Us